Firm awarded for excellence and innovation in the life science legal space.

-Mr. Schuler has handled a number of pharmaceutical patent-related cases for clients such as Mallinckrodt Pharmaceuticals, Cadence Pharmaceuticals, Eagle Pharmaceuticals, Endo Pharmaceuticals, Roxane Laboratories, Actavis, Orchid Chemicals & Pharmaceuticals, Boehringer-Ingelheim GmbH, Alvogen, Par Pharmaceuticals, and Roxane Laboratories.
+Mr. Schuler has handled a significant number of pharmaceutical and life sciences patent-related cases for clients such as Mallinckrodt Pharmaceuticals, Cadence Pharmaceuticals, Eagle Pharmaceuticals, Endo Pharmaceuticals, Boehringer-Ingelheim GmbH, Par Pharmaceuticals, and Alvogen.
 He also has substantial experience litigating other intellectual property matters, including patent, trade secrets, and trade dress suits, representing Overhead Door, ADA Carbon Solutions, Neuromedical Systems, Inc., and Libbey Glass, Inc., with respect to myriad technologies, including activated carbon, manufacturing, barrier system operators, oxygen barrier plastic containers, ATM networks, mass spectrometers, and diagnostics.
-In addition, Mr. Schuler has extensive experience involving securities, class action, and complex commercial litigation, handling such matters for U.S. Bancorp, Jefferies & Company, Nissan, and National Presto Industries.
-Intellectual Asset Management magazine named Mr. Schuler to the IAM Patent 1000 from 2014-2021.
-He was named a Law360 MVP for Life Sciences in 2020.
+Intellectual Asset Management magazine named Mr. Schuler to the IAM Patent 1000 from 2014-2019.